Mike DeWine

 Richard Michael DeWine (/də'waɪn/ də-WYNE; born January 5, 1947) is an American politician and attorney serving as the 70th governor of Ohio since 2019.
-A member of the Republican Party, he served as the 50th attorney general of Ohio from 2011 to 2019, in the U.S. House of Representatives from 1983 to 1991, and in the U.S. Senate from 1995 to 2007.
+A member of the Republican Party, he served as the 50th attorney general of Ohio from 2011 to 2019, as a United States senator from Ohio from 1995 to 2007, and in the U.S. House of Representatives from 1983 to 1991.

-DeWine is a native of Yellow Springs, Ohio.
-He graduated from Miami University with a bachelor's degree in 1969 and earned a Juris Doctor from Ohio Northern University College of Law in 1972.
-After graduation, DeWine worked as an assistant prosecutor for Greene County and was elected county prosecutor, serving one term.
-He continued his political career in the Ohio Senate in 1980.
-He served as a U.S. representative from 1983 until 1991.
-In 1991, he was sworn in as the 59th lieutenant governor of Ohio, under George Voinovich.
+A native of Yellow Springs, Ohio, DeWine graduated from Miami University in 1969 and Ohio Northern University College of Law in 1972.
+He was an assistant prosecutor in Greene County, Ohio, and served one term as county prosecutor from 1977 to 1981.
+He continued his political career in the Ohio Senate from 1981 to 1982, and then served four terms as a U.S. representative from 1983 until 1991.
+From 1991 to 1994, he served as the 59th lieutenant governor of Ohio, under Governor George Voinovich.

-DeWine was elected to the United States Senate in a landslide in the 1994 Republican Revolution.
-He served in the Senate until his defeat by Sherrod Brown in 2006.
-DeWine returned to politics four years later and became the 50th attorney general of Ohio, serving from 2011 to 2019.
-He was elected governor in 2018.
-During DeWine's first term as governor, a shooting in Dayton prompted him to urge the Ohio legislature to enact new gun control measures, such as expanding background checks and harsher penalties for those in possession of unregistered firearms.
+DeWine was elected to the U.S. Senate in a landslide during the 1994 Republican Revolution, and sat on the Senate Appropriations; Judiciary; Health, Education, Labor and Pensions (HELP); and Select Intelligence Committees.
+He was reelected in 2000 and defeated in 2006 by Democrat Sherrod Brown.
+DeWine returned to politics four years later as the 50th attorney general of Ohio.
+In that office, he challenged the Affordable Care Act and tackled the opioid epidemic.
+He was elected governor in 2018 and reelected in 2022.

-In early 2020, DeWine received national attention for his COVID-19 response, ordering the closing of dine-in restaurant service and sporting events and delegating additional resources to elderly care facilities.
-He was reelected by a landslide 25% margin against Democratic nominee Nan Whaley, the former mayor of Dayton, in 2022.
+During DeWine's tenure as governor, the 2019 Dayton shooting prompted him to urge the Ohio legislature to enact new gun control measures, such as expanding background checks and harsher penalties for those in possession of unregistered firearms.
+In early 2020, DeWine received national attention for his response to the COVID-19 pandemic, ordering the closing of dine-in restaurant service and sporting events and delegating additional resources to elderly care facilities.